aragon/hack/docs/guides-agent-app.md

 <p align="center">
    <img width="400" src="/docs/assets/agent-guide/agent-4.png">
-   <em>It's easy to find vote ids from the UI: see the red circle.</em>
 </p>

+P.S.
+If you need to look up the id of a vote, it's easy to find it from the UI.

+You can always find the id in the top left corner of any vote (next to the hashtag).
+For example in the image above, we can see that the id of the vote is 1 (inside the red circle).

 ## 4. Check permissions